 You do not need to make any change to your script tag.
 You should leave it like this:

 If needed, you can also remain on a specific release of TinyMCE 4 (including minor and dot releases).

-And when you are ready to upgrade to TinyMCE 5?
-Simply remove the version number.
+When you are ready to upgrade to TinyMCE 5, simply specify version 5

-For issues or questions relating to this email:
+For issues or questions relating to this notice

 All users are welcome to open a Github issue and the community can help answer your question.
 Users on our premium plans can submit a support ticket for faster and more in-depth assistance.
 Indeed, if you want a higher level of support during this migration, now might be a good time to look into one of our paid plans.